Project Description

 Talking Memory Books – Record your own messages – Dementia Aid – Talking Products Ltd

 The message behind the album and these conversations is that the person’s life and perceptions are still important and can be enshrined in something tangible.
 These dialogues might lead to changes in their current reality.
 A conversation about their love of cooking or gardening could lead to a renewed engagement with it, if at a different level than before.
 What does it matter if you are stirring the soup rather than making it, if the feelings that arise are pleasant ones?
 The themes in this album could be inspiration for topics in a Reminiscence/Reflection Group.
-See Later Life Downloads and Reminiscence Groups.
+See Later Life Downloads and Reminiscence Group section of this website.

-The life story album can also be a reminder for other professionals involved in your loved one’s life of the whole person they are visiting even if there is much out of sight.
 Get access through the internet to anything inspired by the conversation you have; there you will find poetry read aloud, their favourite music, videos of favourite places, versions of theatrical productions and even films.
-See Later Life Poetry, Art and Music Section.

 Laurence Aegurter’s website into how visual stimulation in the form of dual images can be used to give a positive experience and stimulate minds and memories for those suffering from dementia is well worth looking at here.